strmprivacy/docs/docs/03-quickstart/02-batch/01-batch-jobs.md

 </Tabs>

 You can use an existing data contract or create your own.
 Refer to this blog on [creating data contracts](https://strmprivacy.io/posts/add-your-own-schemas/).
-Furthermore, you can aslo use [Simple Schemas](https://strmprivacy.io/posts/simple-data-schemas/), a much easier way to define your data shape than the underlying Avro serialization schema.
+Furthermore, you can also use [Simple Schemas](https://strmprivacy.io/posts/simple-data-schemas/), a much easier way to define your data shape than the underlying Avro serialization schema.